jsilber94/MealPLannerGPT/Questions.md

+# MealPlannerGPT

 ## Prompt Engineering

-- find alternatives to rejected ingredients
-- give examples of what I want to see
+- Give examples of what I want to see
-- detailed and specific instructions
+- Detailed and specific instructions

+- Find alternatives to rejected ingredients
+- Measurements for ingredients should be easy

 ### Advanced prompt engineering

 - Zero Shot Reasoners
-    - step by step
+  - step by step predictions for better results
 - Chain of Thought Prompting
-  - use the previous answers/conversation and build on it for context awareness ( works with sufficiently large language models.)
+  - use the previous answers/conversation and build on it for context awareness (works with sufficiently large language models)
 - Few Shot Prompting for in-context learning.
   - generate more than 14 meals to improve results
 - Generated Knowledge Prompting ex. greek salad
+- Self Guided learning
+  - use correct output to train the model

-## Product and not POC
+## Product quality

-- generate ingredient list at the same time as each meal
+- Generate ingredient list at the same time as each meal.
-- specific prompt for each meal.
+- Specific prompt for each meal.
 Generate a meal with the limitations.
 - Self-Consistency
   - generate numerous meal plans before
-- Provide ingredient needed from the meal data
+- Provide ingredient needed from the meal data.

 ## Ideas/Improvements:

+- Evaluate ingredients and assign a score.
-- Follow up emails
+- Follow up emails.
-- Allow family to rate meals, ingredients
+- Allow family to rate meals and ingredients.
-- Classify ingredients as red, yellow, green, or blue (adventurous)
+- Classify ingredients as red, yellow, green, or blue (adventurous).
-- Health rating of food
+- Health rating of food.
-- Types of diets: vegan, keto, paleo
+- Types of diets: vegan, keto, paleo.
-- Different meals for adults and children
+- Different meals for adults and children.
-- Integrate with recipe api
+- Integrate with recipe api.

-## Things of note:
+## Things Of Note:

 - Keep rejecting meals, dont add the the rejected ones back as an option?
-- Each meal consists of protein, vegetable, and starch
+- Each meal consists of protein, vegetable, and starch.
-- 2500 calories per adult
+- 2500 calories per adult.
-- 1500 calories per child
+- 1500 calories per child.
-- 70% of meals should be based on existing data
+- 70% of meals should be based on existing data.
-- 30% of meals should be adventurous
+- 30% of meals should be adventurous.

 ## Questions/Clarifications